WELCOME

 WHAT IS THE BEST WAY TO CONTACT YOU?

 The best way to schedule an initial phone consultation is to use the form below or to email me at jessmacintyrephd@gmail.com.
-You may also call me at (202) 596-8838.
+It is challenging for me to answer or return phone calls for much of the day, so email is the fastest and most effective way to reach me.

 Please be aware that there may be risks to privacy and limits to the confidentiality of e-mail and other communications transmitted electronically.
 E-mail is not a confidential form of communication, nor is it an appropriate medium for urgent or emergency messages.
 In case of emergency, please call your local emergency response services.